 Posted 08 July 2014 - 08:26 AM

 In short, if you love her and can handle the jerks, go for it!
 But if you're more sensitive, find something else to cosplay.

-Maki Nishikino (Sunny Day Song) [Love Live!
+Maki Nishikino (Little Devil and Sunny Day Song) [Love Live!
 School Idol Project] 90%

 Zen (Spicy Jalapeno) [Mystic Messenger] 100%

 Christophe Giacometti (Rapsodie Espagnole) [Yuri!!! on Ice] 100%